3 years ago

 This weekend, Conor got a (virtual) guitar lesson in and I relaxed in bed for an extra hour on Saturday.
 We spent an hour on the patio in the sun while Margot napped on Sunday.
 It was glorious.

 I have been struggling with Instagram messages now more than ever.
-It’s like text messaging but with too many people, and can only be done on my cell vs email which is so much easier.
+It’s like text messaging but with too many people.
 I love connecting and helping but sometimes, it feels like too much.
 My point in sharing is to know what works for you and to be kind to yourself.

 I went through our kitchen, got rid of what we don’t need, ordered a few new things I knew we needed, and we’ve been trying new recipes each week.
 Some nights, all three of us eat together.
 We always sit with Margot but sometimes, it’s really nice to make a healthy meal and have a quiet dinner together after a long day.
 Our own little at-home date night just for us.